21ideas-org/21ideas.org/content.en/docs/shortcodes/buttons.md

 # Buttons

-Buttons are styled links that can lead to local page or external link.
+Buttons are styled links that can lead to local page or external link. test

 ## Example